Housing Frequently Asked Questions

 Campus housing is 100% occupancy

-The student has received a special waiver to live off campus from the Vice President for Student Services
+The student has received a special waiver to live off campus from the Vice President of Student Services

 Yes, you will need to reserve your spot in housing.
 This is done by completing the Housing Application and paying the application fee of $25.
-Students usually apply prior to the Fall and Summer semester.
+Students usually apply prior to the start of the Fall, Spring, and Summer semesters.

-Yes.
-Public Safety is on duty 24-hours a day.
+Yes, Public Safety is on duty 24-hours a day.
 If you ever need to contact them their number is 575-399-2033.
 Rooms and gates cannot be accessed without the appropriate key card.
-And, there is a camera system in place to keep an eye out for anyone who is not supposed to be on the premises.
+There is also a camera system in place to keep an eye out for anyone who is not supposed to be on the premises.

 Yes, you may request a roommate (or roommates if you are planning on living in the apartments).
 Housing generally tries to honor roommate requests unless there is specific reason why we can’t (e.g., coaches tend to decide who athletes’ roommates will be).

-Personal items (e.g., pictures, decorations), towels, sheets (twin extra-long), pillows, blankets, shower curtain/shower curtain rod, trash can, toiletry/hygiene items, mini-refrigerator (in the dorms), microwave (in the dorms), television (limited cable is provided for free), cleaning items, kitchen items (especially for the apartments), laundry items, etc.
+Personal items (e.g., pictures, decorations), towels, sheets (twin extra-long), pillows, blankets, trash can, toiletry/hygiene items, mini-refrigerator (in the dorms), microwave (in the dorms), television (limited cable is provided for free), cleaning items, kitchen items (especially for the apartments), laundry items, etc.

-If you have the opportunity, you may want to check with your roommate(s) before purchasing some items (e.g., shower curtain) so that you don’t wind up with too many.
+If you have the opportunity, you may want to check with your roommate(s) before purchasing some items so that you don’t end up with too many.

 Hot plates, firearms, candles, toaster ovens, water furniture, space heaters, etc.